Motivational Quotes for Sales Team to Achieve Targets

 Employees of Theory X

-• Employees can only be motivated by money and punishments.
+• Employees can be motivated only by money and punishment.

 Employees of Theory Y

-• Employees hold an optimistic set of assumptions in the organizations.
+• Employees hold optimistic assumptions within the organization.

 • They are self-engaged, committed, responsible, and creative.

-• Recognitions, achievements, and honors can motivate employees to improve job performance.
+• Recognition, achievements, and honors can motivate employees to improve job performance.

 3. Herzberg’s Two Factor Motivator–Hygiene Theory (1959)

 Frederick Herzberg proposed the two-factor theory of motivation in 1959.
-Job satisfaction and dissatisfaction arise from two different sets of factors such as motivation and hygiene.
-Based on Maslow’s pyramid of needs theory published in 1943, Frederick Herzberg theorized this framework by adding Motivation-hygiene factors that motivate employees.
+Job satisfaction and dissatisfaction arise from two distinct sets of factors, namely, motivation and hygiene.
+Building on Maslow’s needs hierarchy theory, published in 1943, Frederick Herzberg proposed a two-factor theory that identifies motivational and hygiene factors that motivate employees.

-The motivating factors increase employees’ job satisfaction whereas hygiene factors prevent employees from being dissatisfied.
-The hygiene factors transform employees’ state of dissatisfaction into no satisfaction (neutral position) while in contrast, motivator factors make employees’ state of no satisfaction into satisfaction.
+The motivating factors increase employees’ job satisfaction, whereas the hygiene factors prevent dissatisfaction.
+The hygiene factors transform employees’ state of dissatisfaction into no satisfaction (neutral position), while, in contrast, motivator factors make employees’ state of no satisfaction into satisfaction.

 Elements of the Two-Factor Theory of Motivation are: